 - Top-rate taxpayers can claim an additional 25%

 Since the 2014 Budget you are now able to access your pension from the age of 55.

 Our Independent Financial Advisers will assess your personal circumstances – looking at your time to retirement, your attitude to investment risk, taking into consideration any existing private or company schemes already held – to enable them to implement a strategy.
 This strategy will be reviewed on an ongoing basis, to help you reach and achieve your retirement goals.

 In April 2015, the tax rules were changed to give people greater access to their pensions.

 Previously there were three main retirement options available to you, these were: Annuity Purchase, Income Drawdown and Phased Retirement.
 However, since the changes implemented from 6th April 2015, you now have much greater flexibility in how pension benefits can be drawn.

 There are now six options available to an individual wishing to take retirement benefits and these include:

-- Flexi Access Drawdown – From 6 April 2015 retirement income limits were removed for money purchase pensions, so members of pension age will be able to take what they want from their money purchase pension pot, when they want it, and there will be no minimum income requirement in order to access this flexibility.
+- Flexi Access Drawdown – from 6 April 2015 retirement income limits were removed for money purchase pensions, so members of pension age will be able to take what they want from their money purchase pension pot, when they want it.
+There will be no minimum income requirement in order to access this flexibility.

-- Fully cashing-in your pension pot – There are certain things that will need to be considered prior to doing this, for example, how much tax you will have to be paid on the amount withdrawn and do also what provision do you have in place to support yourself in retirement.
+- Fully cashing-in your pension pot – there are certain things that will need to be considered prior to doing this, for example, how much tax will have to be paid on the amount withdrawn and also what provision do you have in place to support yourself in retirement.

-- Mix your options – You do not have to choose just one of the above options but mix them over time to suit your changing requirements in retirement.
+- Mix your options – you do not have to choose just one of the above options, you can mix them over time to suit your changing requirements in retirement.

 Why choose us?